 Do you require official transcripts to be sent to the Admissions Office as part of application process?

 You are welcome to upload unofficial copies as an Applicant Update (in PDF) via the “Status” tab of the Secondary Application.
-However, we do not require applicants to submit official transcript to us unless they are accepted and decide to matriculate at VP&S.
+However, we do not require applicants to submit an official transcript to us unless they are accepted and decide to matriculate at VP&S.

 I’m looking for advice for getting into medical school, is there anyone I may reach out to for more help?